zura1547/binance/README.md

  * WebSocket API
  *
  * Each call to onXXXX initiates a new websocket for the specified route, and calls your callback with
  * the payload of each message received.
-Each call to onXXXX returns the instance of the websocket
+Each call to onXXXX returns the instance of the Stream.
- * client if you want direct access(https://www.npmjs.com/package/ws).
+ * then Stream instance can be used to restart(renew) | close connection, delete instance from streams list and etc...
  */
 const binanceWS = new api.BinanceWS(true); // Argument specifies whether the responses should be beautified, defaults to true